 Security Equipment Guide on Shredders

-Government agencies will be able to use SEG 001 Class A and Class B Shredders (accessible via login) as a guide to select a range of lower security products.
+Government agencies will be able to use SEG 001 Class A and Class B Shredders (accessible via login) as a guide to select a range of security products.

 The United States NSA/CSS has a standard which is used for the destruction of classified, printed-based material that will typically meet Australian government requirements.
 Paper shredders which are listed on the NSA/CSS Evaluated Products List (EPL) as meeting the standard are considered to be suitable for the destruction of paper-based material classified at SECRET or above, without any addition testing.